jimmymathews/schur-transform/README.md

 Schur transform
 ===============

 This is an implementation of the algorithm described in *A Schur Transform for Spatial Stochastic Processes*.
-The transform calculates irreducible tensorial components of spatial covariances and joint moments.
+The transform calculates irreducible tensorial components of spatial joint moments and their amplitudes.

 Let's say that your data are stored in a multi-dimensional array `v[i,j,a]`, where

-  - step index `i` ranges across `n` steps (e.g. time-steps, or cases)
+  - step index `i` ranges across `n` steps (e.g. time-steps)
   - sample index `j` ranges cross `N` samples (e.g. number of trajectories or landmarks)
   - spatial index `a` ranges across `k` dimensions (e.g. 3)